getreu/tp-note/doc/source/tp-note--manpage.md

 In order to check if _Tp-Note_ finds the selected web browser as intended, invoke _Tp-Note_ with '`tp-note --debug info --popup --view`'.

-## Customize the built-in HTML exporter

-Customizing _Tp-Note_'s HTML export function works the same way than customizing the built-in viewer.
-There are some slight differences though:
-The role of the '`viewer_rendition_tmpl`' template - discussed above - is taken over by the '`exporter_rendition_tmpl`' template.
-In this template the same _Tera_ variables are available, except '`{{ noteJS }}`' which does not make sense in this context.
-As the exporter prints possible rendition error messages on the console, there is no equivalent to the '`viewer_error_tmpl`' template.